theletterf/openapi-llm-snippets/README.md

-# OpenAPI Code Snippets Generator
+# OpenAPI AI Code Snippets Generator

 This is application renders the operations of an OpenAPI file and lets you generate sample code snippets using OpenAI or Claude.